cbernander/doomsday-trainer/README.md

 # doomsday-trainer

-A simple program for exercising the ability to calculate the day of week for a given date (Gregorian calendar).
+A simple GUI program for exercising the ability to calculate the day of week for a given date (Gregorian calendar).

 The name is taken from the